go-kivik/kivik/README.md

 If you discover a bug affecting any of these supported environments, please let me know by submitting a bug report via GitHub.

-### Go compatibility

-Kivik 1.x aims for full compatibility with all stable releases of Go from 1.7.
+- **Go** Kivik 1.x aims for full compatibility with all stable releases of Go from 1.7.

-### CouchDB compatibility

-The Kivik 1.x CouchDB driver aims for compatibility with all stable releases of CouchDB from 1.6.1.
+- **CouchDB** The Kivik 1.x CouchDB driver aims for compatibility with all stable releases of CouchDB from 1.6.1.

-### GopherJS compatibility

-GopherJS always requires the latest stable version of Go, so building Kivik with GopherJS has this same requirement.
+- **GopherJS** GopherJS always requires the latest stable version of Go, so building Kivik with GopherJS has this same requirement.

-### PouchDB compatibility

-The Kivik 1.x PouchDB driver aims for compatibility with all stable releases of PouchDB from 6.0.0.
+- **PouchDB** The Kivik 1.x PouchDB driver aims for compatibility with all stable releases of PouchDB from 6.0.0.

 ## What is the development status?